duckietown/duckietown-lx/planning/README.md

 Your submissions will be sent to the `lx22-planning-*` challenges.
 To see the full list of challenges check the [Challenges website][challenges].

-## Grading criteria

-In order to pass, the submitted agent must:

-- Achieve at least 95% of the queries correct on the `lx22-planning-*-test` challenges.

 You can verify the scores of your submissions on the [Challenges website][challenges] after your submission is evaluated.